Skip to content

 First Date

-Quebec City — Boreal Cuisine
+Quebec City — Boreal / Québécois

 Légende

-Laurie Raphaël — Quebec City
+Laurie Raphaël dining room, Vieux-Port, Quebec City

 3

-Quebec City — Modern Quebec
+Quebec City — Modern Québec

 Laurie Raphaël